aer0ss/aerofs/docker/ship/vm/design.md

 - `test-getty` runs the console service in the container, used mainly to test the banner.
 This command may need '-it' docker options to work properly.

+- `modified-yaml` prints the modified yaml for actual loading of the app.
+For testing only.
+It requires mounting of the docker.sock file.

 # VM build process